 - Systematic, regular organisational metrics in place - e.g. NPS or Customer satisfaction scores, shared across the business

-So what can you expect in terms of Actionable Insights?
+What can you expect in terms of Actionable Insights?

 In an ideal world, customer feedback would sit at the very heart of management; with systems in place to share insights and metrics and customer data driving company strategy.
 The Temkin Group report reveals that less than one-quarter of companies consider themselves good at making strategic changes to the business based on customer insights.